 Until now, the role of deputy to Fujifilm's X-T flagships has been filled by excellent little cameras like the Fujifilm X-T30.
 The X-S10 isn't a replacement for that model, but instead an attempt to win over new fans who have so far been resistant to Fujifilm's charms.

 Like the X-T4, the Fujifilm X-S10 has been built as a true all-rounder that's as comfortable shooting video as it is stills.
 You get the tried-and-tested combination of the 26.1MP X-Trans CMOS 4 sensor and X-Processor 4, plus the ability to shoot uncropped 4K/30p video.

 A slightly uncharacteristic change of tack, though, can be found in the X-S10's handling and controls.
 Rather than Fujifilm's signature array of manual dials, you get a PASM (Program, Aperture, Shutter Speed, Manual) dial and a chunky handgrip that are more reminiscent of classic DSLRs.

 In short, if you have an older Canon or Nikon DSLR, and fancy trading it in for something smaller and more modern, you’ll feel right at home with the X-S10.

 How does the X-S10 perform compared to its rivals?
 Overall, very well.
-Stills image quality is identical to the Fujifilm X-T4, a camera that’s currently top of our guide to the best cameras.
+Stills image quality is identical to the Fujifilm X-T4, a camera that’s currently second in our guide to the best cameras for photography.
 The quality and flexibility of the X-S10’s 4K video is also right up there with rivals like the Nikon Z50 and Sony A6600, making it one of the best YouTube cameras.

 Perhaps the X-S10’s only real weakness is its autofocus.
 Its AF performance is still impressive in most situations, but the subject-tracking isn’t quite as advanced as the Sony system seen on cameras like the Sony A6600.